6alaile/Football-Odds-AI/README.md

-# Football API
+# Football Odds AI

-A system to create and track league data.
+A bot that crawls betting sites (based in Tanzania) and sends a notification when arbitrage opportunities arise.